Doishy/Doomsday-Codex/articles/Check_the_Statisteks.md

 ### #Winning

-First of all the one that everyone wants to know: The Match and Game win rates.
+First of all the ones that everyone wants to know: The Match and Game win rates.

 Match Win rate (%):
 Game Win rate (%):